kgisl/cs8251/notes/unit5.md

 ## Files

+**What are files?**  A file is sequential stream of bytes ending with an end-of-file marker.

+As we know, at the time of execution, every program is executed in the main memory.
+Main memory is volatile and the data would be lost once the program is terminated.
+If we need the same data again, we have to store the data in a file on the disk.
+A file is sequential stream of bytes ending with an end-of-file marker.

 Storage of data in variables and arrays is temporary—such data is lost when a program terminates.
 Files are used for permanent retention of data.
 Computers store files on secondary storage devices, such as hard drives, CDs, DVDs and flash drives.
 In this chapter, we explain how data files are created, updated and processed by C programs.
 We consider both sequential-access and random-access file processing.

+### File Extensions
+File extensions
+We can usually tell if a file is binary or text based on its file extension.
+This is because by convention the extension reflects the file format, and it is ultimately the file format that dictates whether the file data is binary or text.

+Common extensions that are binary file formats:

+	Images: jpg, png, gif, bmp, tiff, psd, ...
+	Videos: mp4, mkv, avi, mov, mpg, vob, ...
+	Audio: mp3, aac, wav, flac, ogg, mka, wma, ...
+	Documents: pdf, doc, xls, ppt, docx, odt, ...
+	Archive: zip, rar, 7z, tar, iso, ...
+	Database: mdb, accde, frm, sqlite, ...
+	Executable: exe, dll, so, class, ...

+Common extensions that are text file formats:

+	Web standards: html, xml, css, svg, json, ...
+	Source code: c, cpp, h, cs, js, py, java, rb, pl, php, sh, ...
+	Documents: txt, tex, markdown, asciidoc, rtf, ps, ...
+	Configuration: ini, cfg, rc, reg, ...
+	Tabular data: csv, tsv, ...

 ### Files and Streams
 C views each file simply as a sequential stream of bytes (Fig. 11.1).
 Each file ends either